torvalds/linux/Documentation/virt/hyperv/vmbus.rst

 empty, so a full ring buffer always has at least one byte unused.
 The "in" ring buffer is for messages from the Hyper-V host to the guest, and the "out" ring buffer is for messages from the guest to the Hyper-V host.
-In Linux, the "in" and "out" designations are as viewed by the guest side.
+In GNU/Linux, the "in" and "out" designations are as viewed by the guest side.
 The ring buffers are memory that is shared between the guest and the host, and they follow the standard paradigm where the memory is allocated by the guest, with the list